メインコンテンツまでスキップ

 Expected column:

-Column flatten feature cannot be applied to the single table model, as each event may have different payload structures, which could result in a large number of columns.
+Column flatten feature cannot be applied to the single table model.

 Filtering